ASRAAM: ASRAAM P3I

 In 1995, Hughes and British Aerospace collaborated on the "P3I ASRAAM", a version of ASRAAM as a candidate for the AIM-9X program.
 The ultimate winner was the Hughes submission using the same seeker but with the rocket motor, fuse and warhead of the AIM-9M.
 The latter was a US Air Force stipulation to ease the logistics burden and save money by reusing as much as possible of the existing AIM-9 Sidewinder, of which 20,000 remained in the US inventory.

 ASRAAM Block 6

 ASRAAM Block 6 standard, developed under the ASRAAM Sustainment programme, entered service on the Typhoon in April 2022, and will enter F-35 service in 2024.
 The Block 6 introduces new and updated sub-systems, and replaces external cooling with a new internal cooler.
 The original Raytheon seeker has been replaced with a new UK-built seeker of higher resolution.
 There are no US-made components, meaning that it does not come under ITAR restrictions and can therefore be exported without US approval.

 Raven

 Raven is a surface-to-air missile system with a 15 km range, improvised for use in Ukraine.
 The system uses a Supacat HMT 600 6×6 high-mobility tactical vehicle equipped with two ASRAAM missiles.

+NGCCM

+ASRAAM was selected as the Next-Generation Close Combat Missile to replace R-73.
+The missile will be equipped on SEPECAT Jaguar and HAL Tejas fleet of the Indian Air Force.
+On 23 August 2021, MBDA and Bharat Dynamics Limited (BDL) signed a licensing agreement to establish a Final assembly, integration and test (FAIT) facility within BDL's current Hyderabad manufacturing complex.
+The facility could also provide maintenance, repair, and overhaul services for the ASRAAM.
+Around April 2026, the Indian Air Force issued separate request for proposals (RfP) to invite bids from the Indian industry to integrate the ASRAAM missiles onboard 56 Mikoyan MiG-29UPG aircraft, including 8 twin-seater variants, as well as 74 Jaguar aircraft.
+ASRAAM will replace in-service R-73 and R.550 Magic missiles.